Web Buckling and Web Crippling in Steel Beams: Complete Design Guide

 IS 800:2007 Shear Capacity Formula (Cl.
 8.4)

-Physical interpretation: The shear buckling coefficient $k_v = 5.34$ for an unstiffened web corresponds to buckling into a single half-wave in both the depth and length directions.
-Adding transverse stiffeners at spacing $a$ imposes nodal lines at the stiffener locations, forcing the web to buckle into shorter panels with higher critical stress.
-The relationship $k_v = 5.34 + 4/(a/h_w)^2$ shows that stiffener spacing must be reduced to $a \leq h_w$ to meaningfully increase $k_v$ beyond 9.34 - diminishing returns exist for very close stiffener spacing.
+Physical interpretation: The shear buckling coefficient $k_v = 5.34$ for an unstiffened web corresponds to buckling into a single half-wave.
+Adding transverse stiffeners at spacing $a = h_w$ raises $k_v$ to 9.34 - a 75% increase in critical stress.
+Diminishing returns exist for very close stiffener spacing.

 Tension Field Action: Post-Buckling Reserve Strength Theory